pepper fries

 While the fries cook, I sauté a mix of sliced onions, sweet peppers, carrots, and garlic in olive oil using a hot wok to get that signature Trini “chad” flavor.
 I season with a touch of salt, black pepper, and shadow beni for a fresh herbal kick.

 Once the fries are ready, I toss them into the veggie mix and stir it all together so the flavors soak in.
-This version uses less oil, adds vibrant veggies, and keeps the spicy, savory flavor without the excessive calories.
+This version uses less oil, adds veggies, and keeps the spicy, savory flavor without the excessive calories.

 FAQ – Trini Pepper Fries